-In previous reports, only STI diagnoses in 'new' patient attendances or 'rebook' patient attendances were included, as any new episode of care in the clinics should be coded in these attendance types.
-However, due to an increase in the complexity of the data received from the clinics, this method has recently become unreliable.
-In this report, all diagnosis and service codes have been included regardless of the attendance type and, to reduce the risk of duplicates, these have been deduplicated within predefined time windows ("episode periods"), shown in Table 1 below.
+In past reports, only STI diagnoses in 'new' patient attendances or 'rebook' patient attendances were included, as any new episode of care in the clinics should be coded in these attendance types.
+However, due to an increase in the complexity of the data received from the clinics, this method became unreliable.
+Since 2016, all reports have included all diagnosis and service codes regardless of the attendance type and, to reduce the risk of duplicates, these have been deduplicated within predefined time windows ("episode periods"), shown in Table 1 below.